-Tutor: Doc.
-Mag. phil.
+Tutor: Prof. Mag. phil.
 Dr. iur.
 Harald Christian SCHEU, Ph.D.

 This LL.M. study programme focuses on international human rights law and protection of environment, and offers an interdisciplinary approach to these two fields, which are closely connected in international theory and practice.
 International human rights and liberties protection as well as international and national protection of environment are marked by a very dynamic development.
 Both of these fields have become the key agendas of international organisations.